Airbnb Exeter – You may not know it yet, but it’s the platform you need

 One of the oldest standing houses in Exeter.
 Some might call its story bizarre, others – fascinating.
 The name of it is not a metaphor: It really was moved on iron rails to a completely new location and is now here in Exeter for us to admire.
 Although now it serves as a wedding dress shop, it’s still furnished as if somebody was living there.

 Jerrye & Roy Klotz, MD, CC BY-SA 3.0, via Wikimedia Commons

 A bridge that takes you back to the olden days of the 13th century.
 It makes you want to just sit there and imagine English people in medieval clothing casually passing it on their way to the Exeter Quay to wish sailors godspeed before they embark on their journeys.
 It had spanned the River Exe for about 600 years before it was partially demolished in 1778 and rediscovered as a tourist attraction in the 1960s.
 It’s now free to visit, located a short walk from the Exeter Cathedral, making it a great place to see when thinking of grabbing something to eat at the Exeter Quay.

 Harry Mitchell, CC BY 4.0, via Wikimedia Commons

 As was mentioned before, in this article I’ve put strong focus on the must-see historic sights.
 They are a true delight to those who take interest in well-preserved marks of the old times, but there is a lot more to Exeter than just that.
 In the next article in the “What to do in Exeter” series we will look closely at attractions suitable and enjoyable for everyone, not just history buffs.
-But these alone are a great reason to book an apartment now, which you can do easily by clicking here.
+But these alone are a great reason to book an apartment now.
 Our serviced apartment Isca House is a lovely place located within walking distance to the previously mentioned Exeter Quay as well as the city centre, making it a perfect place to stay.